jdevelop/feridian/feridian/trunk/docs/readme.txt

   the distribution.

 JUnit tests are not compiled and not packaged into the JAR files.
-To run the junit tests, you simply run the ant task "test.junit" and it will do its work to run the tests.
+To run the junit tests, you simply run the ant task "test-all" and it will do its work to run the tests.

 More up-to-date installation instructions are posted on the website.

 Directory Structure
 ---------------------
 lib/ -- contains the API along with all the other dependent libraries.
     All the libraries in this directory should be included in your classpath.